 One of our key services is professional counselling, provided by a team of staff members and volunteers qualified in counselling, social work and psychology.

 The counselling service was launched in 2000, and is offered to all regardless of gender identity, sexual orientation, age, race, ethnicity, religion, socio-economic status and educational background.
-Because relationships are an important part of our lives, our counsellors work with lesbian, gay, bisexual, transgender, questioning and queer (LGBTQ+) individuals, couples and families, including family members of persons who identify as LGBTQ+.
+Our counsellors work with lesbian, gay, bisexual, transgender, questioning, queer and gender-diverse (LGBTQ+) individuals, couples and families, including family members of persons who identify as LGBTQ+.
+We do this in a confidential and safe environment in the Oogachaga office.

 Our professional counsellors

-Our team of professional counsellors come from diverse backgrounds, all of whom adopt an LGBTQ-friendly approach that is guided by gay-affirmative practice (Crisp, 2007) and other LGBTQ-affirming professional practices.
+Our team of professional counsellors come from diverse backgrounds, all of whom adopt an approach that is guided by gay-affirmative practice (Crisp, 2007) and other LGBTQ-affirming professional practices.
+Counsellors receive regular clinical group supervision from the PPIS Family Therapy Institute.

 Collectively, our counsellors have experience working with clients on the following issues: